pawanit17/Bots/README.md

 # Microsoft Bot Framework: A minimalistic bot that presents an adaptive card to the user asking two numbers then adds them up and returns the sum as a reply!.

-This bot has been created using [Bot Framework](https://dev.botframework.com).
+This bot has been created using [Bot Framework](https://dev.botframework.com), version 4.

 ## How it looks
 ![](Minimalistic%20Bot.png)